danfergo/yarok/README.md

 A Plugin, can be any Python class that implements a ``step()`` method.

 ## Todo list
-- Add probe to interface decorator
+- Handle/rename MuJoCo defaults / classes
 - Behaviour to each component vs single behaviour.
 (Problems with platform.wait?)
-- Handle/rename MuJoCo defaults / classes
+- Add probe to interface decorator
 - Handle compiler options
-- Review documentation README.md
 - Add support for mujoco's native include